- Fallout 4 VR, now four years old, has a flourishing mod scene that makes the game more than playable

 To start with, you’ll need Fallout 4 VR (the base game, ~$10), all of the DLCs (basically, buy the regular F4:GOTY edition, ~$5-8), and possibly a premium membership to Nexus Mods ($10).
 That last one isn’t technically required, but it does let you go through the automated download/install process – otherwise, you would need to download and install each mod separately.
 I’d say it’s worth it just for the peace of mind.

-If you can get everything working – that’s honestly a big if – it is a pretty incredible experience.
+If you can get everything working – that’s honestly a big if – it is a pretty incredible, almost out-of-body experience.
 There aren’t too many games out there in the VR space that can really quite compare.
-Half-Life: Alyx is by far the best of the bunch, and yet…gunfights are so few and far between and always feel a little too polished, too clean and sanitary.
-Fallout 4 takes the opposite extreme where fights are just straight chaos and you might have a bunch of crazies shooting at you and more rushing you with melee weapons.
+Half-Life: Alyx is the most obvious one, and while it’s by far the best of the bunch – gunfights are few and far between and just feel a little too polished.
+Fallout 4 takes the opposite extreme where fights are just straight chaos and you might have a bunch of crazies shooting at you and others rushing you with melee weapons.
 No longer can you just equip a sniper rifle (my specialty in Fallout games) and just snipe everyone that comes your way with a click of the mouse.
 Now you’ll actually need steady aim and a keen eye.
 Which is probably how it should be.

 And exploration?
-Let’s just say that I never really thought of Fallout 4 as a horror game (sure, some vaults were creepy), but go inside any building and it’s a completely different ballgame.
-Like, the kind of ballgame where you’re constantly looking over your shoulder lest a super mutant ambush you from behind and smash you with a super sledge.
+Let’s just say that I never really thought of Fallout 4 as a horror game (sure, some vaults were creepy), but go inside any building in VR and it’s a completely different ballgame.
+Like, the kind of ballgame where you’re constantly looking over your shoulder lest a super mutant sneak up on you from behind and smash you with a super sledge.
 This is an entirely new game and worth replaying again if you’ve completed the base, non-VR version.

 Of course, that doesn’t mean it’s without its shares of foibles.